Identity vs Confusion: Psychosocial Stage 5

 Take Inventory of Who You Surround Yourself With

-Erikson may have formally written about identity vs. role confusion, but people have recognized this phenomenon before he studied it.
-Anyone over the age of 12-18 can probably remember going through confusing times in their teenage years.
+Erikson may have formally written about identity vs. role confusion, but people recognized this phenomenon before he studied it.
+Anyone over 12-18 can probably remember going through confusing times in their teenage years.
 Other teenagers are going through hard times, too.
-If you’re having an identity crisis, you’re not alone.
+If you're having an identity crisis, you're not alone.
 And the people around you should recognize that you are exploring who you are and your place in this world.

 Talk to a Therapist